Online-Everything-Tool/oet/README.md

 - **Extensive Tool Suite:** Access a growing collection of client-side utilities for text, data, image manipulation, and more.
 - **Privacy First:** All core tool operations run entirely in your browser.
-- **Simple & Clean UI:** Focuses on ease of use with a consistent interface powered by Shoelace components.
 - **AI-Assisted Tool Building:** Contribute new tools easily using our integrated AI build process (see Contributing below).
 - **PWA Enabled:** Many tools work offline after the initial visit.
 - **History Tracking:** Keep track of your previous operations within the tool.